HirokiHamaguchi/latexlint/web/src/assets/README.md

 ## Other Features

-You can also use the following features.
+You can also use the following features in VS Code.
 These commands are available by clicking the icon on the editor toolbar.

 ![enableDisableButton](images/enableDisableButton.png)